boisgera/bitstream/mkdocs/custom.md

     ...             return integers
     ...     return read_uint

+Once the reader factory is registered

     >>> bitstream.register(uint, reader=read_uint_factory)

+we can use the family of type identifiers in reads too:

     >>> stream = BitStream([0, 1, 2, 3, 4], uint(8))
     >>> stream.read(uint(8))